vele616/monorepo/packages/jobboard/website/content/jobs/remote-manual-qa-engineer-scopic--ECgTu.md

 ---
-title: "Remote Manual QA Engineer"
+title: "Manual QA Engineer"
 location: "Anywhere"
 host: "https://scopicsoftware.recruiterbox.com/?q=&limit=100"
 companyName: "Scopic"
 url: "https://scopicsoftware.recruiterbox.com/jobs/fk0qgvj/"
 applyUrl: "https://scopicsoftware.recruiterbox.com/jobs/fk0qgvj/?apply=true"
 timestamp: 1616371200000
-hashtags: "#ui/ux,#jira,#analysis,#English"
+hashtags: "#qa,#jira,#analysis,#ui/ux,#English"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/scopic"
 companyWebsite: "https://scopicsoftware.com/"
-summary: "To apply as a remote manual qa engineer at Scopic, you preferably need to have 3+ years of relevant QA experience."
+summary: "To apply as a Manual QA Engineer at Scopic, you preferably need to have 3+ years of relevant QA experience."
 summaryBackup: "Excited about #ui/ux, #jira, #analysis?
 Check out this job post!"
-featured: 20
+featured: 12
 ---

 Are you on the hunt for exciting new challenges that boost your professional growth?
-If you’re an innovator by nature and aRemoteManual QAby trade, we’d love to hear from you!
+If you’re an innovator by nature and a Remote Manual QA by trade, we’d love to hear from you!
 Read on to see if you’d be a good fit for the Scopic team of 250+ professionals from over 40 countries.

-At Scopic, the virtual world is our home so this is afull-timeremote position.
+At Scopic, the virtual world is our home so this is a full-time remote position.
 Only apply if you’re prepared for the zero-hour commute and the thought of collaborating with colleagues from around the globe excites you!

 ## What your day-to-day will look like: